brajeshwar/brajeshwar.github.io/_posts/2006/2006-12-05-progressive-disclosure-by-jakob-nielsen-usability-expert.md

----
-layout: post
-title: Progressive Disclosure by Jakob Nielsen (Usability Expert)
+# Progressive Disclosure by Jakob Nielsen (Usability Expert)
----

 I just read an article from Jakob Nielsen, a usability expert.
 The amazing article -- [Progressive Disclosure](http://www.useit.com/alertbox/progressive-disclosure.html) states that Progressive disclosure defers advanced or rarely used features to a secondary screen, making applications easier to learn and less error-prone.